Climate Risk Management & Climate Finance ICWS European Chapter

 Infrastructure resilience to climate impacts on communities must be prioritized.
 While aiming for a green economy, human well-being must be prioritized above purely economic gains.

-Panel One: Climate-resilient infrastructure, projects in Europe & Mediterranean.
+Segment One: Climate-resilient infrastructure, projects in Europe & Mediterranean.

 Climate change threatens European energy and water infrastructure.
 Adapting requires diversifying renewables (solar, wind, geothermal), modernizing the grid with smart technologies, and climate-proofing energy facilities.
 Sustainable water management is essential.
 Investing in climate-resilient infrastructure is vital across Europe and the Mediterranean.
 Leveraging renewable energy storage ensures a stable energy supply.
 Empowering local governments and enhancing the market for clean technologies are crucial for successful adaptation.